KrithikaTP/Flyer-COP/README.md

 ## Hardware Module Setup
 A drone which has the capability to fly upto 50 Feet and 2.4 Ghz transmission mode.
 Also the drone having the capacity to carry 100-150(Raspberry Pi) g of weight.
 Adapter required to support power for raspberry pi.
 Fix the drone with raspberry Pi.
-### 4) Connect the V2 Camera in the Camera port of Raspberry Pi as shown below
+### Connect the V2 Camera in the Camera port of Raspberry Pi as shown below
 ![](https://www.allaboutcircuits.com/uploads/articles/raspberry-pi-camera-2.png?v=1470886330073)

+## How to Run Flyer Cop